-Krisda Premium Stevia Extract is not genetically modified and is minimally processed.
+Krisda products are not genetically modified and are minimally processed.
 In fact, nature does most of the work for us.
 We just package it and make it pretty for you.
-And of course, our growing partners subscribe to ethical & fair labor practices.
+And of course, our growing partners subscribe to ethical & fair labour practices.

-Our premium sugar-free products contain natural ingredients like stevia, erythritol and inulin.
+Our premium sugar-free products contain natural ingredients like stevia, monk fruit, erythritol and xylitol.

 What’s In It?

 Stevia is an attractive sugar alternative because it is a chemically stable food additives, has no calories, will not promote tooth decay and may help alleviate or prevent numerous health conditions that result from a high intake of refined sugars such as dental caries, gastrointestinal dysbiosis, elevated blood cholesterol levels, liver steatosis (also known as fatty liver, including non-alcoholic fatty liver disease / NAFLD), and diabetes or other metabolic diseases including insulin sensitivity.

 Krisda stevia is sourced from the finest plantations around the world where the growing conditions are optimal for producing the best tasting stevia extract.
 Much like wine, the location the stevia plants are grown will greatly impact the flavour of the stevia.

 Monk fruit grows on lush vines in the sub-tropical climate of Asian hillsides where growing conditions are ideal.
 The fruits are harvested, crushed and infused with hot water to release their natural sweetness.